uvarc/courses/workshops/cli/README.md

     whereis bash
     which bash

-Find a word in a file

-    cat myfile.txt | grep "dog"

 Find a word somewhere in a stack of files

     grep "dog" ./*

+Find a word somewhere in a stack of text files

+    grep "dog" /home/myaccount/*.txt

-Find a word somewhere in a stack of files, possibly within deeper folders
+Find a word somewhere in a stack of files, possibly within deeper folders (recursively)

     grep -r "dog" ./*